 The Hidden Beaches Road Trip That Will Show You Missouri Like Never Before

 While the Show Me State is nowhere near the coast, there are still plenty of great Missouri beaches where you can spend your summer.
 (Even better?
-You can visit all year around, even though you can only swim during the warmer months.)
+You can visit all year round, even though you can only swim during the warmer months.)
 Take a trip up or down the east side of the state, and enjoy long sandy lakeside spots and quiet rocky river beaches.
-Just hit the road on this epic road trip that will take you to five of the best beaches in Missouri.
+Just hit the road on this epic road trip that will take you to five of the best hidden beaches in Missouri.

-Have you spent time at any of these beaches in Eastern Missouri?
+Have you spent time at any of these hidden beaches in Missouri?
 Let us know about your experiences in the comments below.
 If you are looking for more swimming destinations, check out these 13 Missouri beaches.

 Discover an assortment of pretty beaches in Missouri.
 Let your feet sink into the soft sand at Fugitive Beach in Rolla, for example, or soak up some rays at Creve Couer Beach in Creve Coeur.
 Or, if you want to feel as though you’re dipping your feet in the ocean, set off for such beautiful beaches as Moonshine Beach in Branson, the beach at Long Branch State Park in Macon, or Mark Twain State Park in Florida.